-If the focus of your heath promotion program is to help individuals reach and maintain a healthy body weight you should prepare yourself to be disappointed.
-The unhealthy culture that surrounds most of us makes it extremely difficult to lose weight, in fact, most people in the United States and in the industrialized world gain weight every year.
+If the focus of your health promotion program is to help individuals reach and maintain a healthy body weight, you should prepare yourself to be disappointed.
+The unhealthy culture that surrounds most of us makes it extremely difficult to lose weight.
+In fact, most people in the United States and in the industrialized world gain weight every year.

 Without the impact of all the workplace health promotion programs in the world, obesity would be even worse than it currently is.

 Workplace health promotion programs may not help your employees reach a healthy body weight, but they are helping your employees to stop gaining weight.